 - Provide management with the SaskWorks Payroll Investment Plan Employer Information Document.

-- Meet with employees to begin enrollment in the PIP program.
+- Meet with employees to begin enrolment in the PIP program.
 Employees are not obligated to invest with any advisor; even if that advisor is the advisor of record for their group plan.

 - Submit all completed forms to Prometa Fund Support Services (SaskWorks’ back office), including: